FHSLTW/gno/docs/resources/gnoland-whitepaper.md

    and Astor, specifically to debase the dollar and to steal the works of Nikolas Tesla.

- * The intent behind the bombing of Hiroshima and Nagasaki was to genocide the Hebrew Israelites who settled in Japan after traveling due East of Jerusalem due to Genesis 3.
+ * The dollar and most fiat currencies will hyperinflate and collapse by 2030.

- * Silver will soon replace gold and the dollar as the primary store of value and the means of physical exchange barter.
+ * Silver will temporarily replace gold and the dollar as the primary store of value and become once again the primary means of exchange; local crypto currencies will follow.

- * The Grand Solar Minimum will create a deficit in global food production.
+ * In the future most EV cars will use silver solid-state batteries.

  * The US will trade grain with China for silver.

  * The price of a quart of wheat will exceed $600 by 2030 if not much sooner.

+ * There exists at this moment a US/global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness; and Twitter is complicit.

+ * The dynastic elites wish for global depopulation; and Covid19 was engineered for this purpose.

+ * Fauci should be in jail for illegaly aiding in the development of the Covid19 virus and lying to the US Congress about it under oath.

+ * The Grand Solar Minimum will create a deficit in global food production and we are at risk of a global Holodomor; and this is why Bill Gates has been buying farmland.

+ * Stocking up on organic grains and organic legumes and silver is the best way for a nation's people to defend against a tyrannical government and mitigate excess immigration.

+ * Glyphosate in grains is a significant contributor to cancer; farmers may be pressured by weather and financial reasons to use glyphosate against the recommended directions to force an hearly harvest before cold weather.

+ * Chlorination (e.g. with chlorine dioxide) or ozonation of water soaked grains with application of UV light of certain frequencies may neutralize the glyphosate; studies are needed.

  * The "10 Lost Tribes of Israel" are not all represented in the Jewish population, but are mixed in the general Eurasian population as well as some people in Africa.

+ * The intent behind the bombing of Hiroshima and Nagasaki was to genocide the Hebrew Israelites who settled in Japan after traveling due East of Jerusalem due to Genesis 3.

  * Dolmen are related to the Ark of the Covenant, the two tablets of Moses, and originate from Mt Ebal in the Old Testament.

- * The dollar will hyperinflate and collapse by 2030.

- * The globalist elites want global depopulation; and Covid19 was engineered for this purpose.

- * Stocking up on grains and legumes and silver is the best way for a nation's people to defend against a tyrannical government and mitigate excess immigration.

- * There exists at this moment a US/global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness; and Twitter is complicit.

 Most if not all of the statements are true, but are not convincing unless the supporting evidence and discussions are also taken into account.
 Not only that,